Bipartisan Commission on Biodefense: Major problems identified

-Need to Strengthen White House Leadership of the National Biodefense Enterprise
+Need to strengthen White House Leadership of the national biodefense enterprise

-One of the Commission's major recommendations was to place responsibility for biodefense leadership into the hands of the Office of the Vice President of the United States.
+One of the commission's major recommendations was to place responsibility for biodefense leadership into the hands of the Office of the Vice President of the United States.
 By doing so, biodefense would have "the ear of the president and the ability to coordinate budgets and plans across agencies."
 In such a scenario, the White House Biodefense Coordination Council would execute the day-to-day work, Senator Lieberman said during testimony in front of the House Homeland Security Committee.
-By making the Vice President responsible for biodefense, it would "transcend the bureaucratic and budgetary rivalries of various agencies in order to create an effective platform for dealing with biological attacks."
+By making the vice president responsible for biodefense, it would "transcend the bureaucratic and budgetary rivalries of various agencies in order to create an effective platform for dealing with biological attacks."

-Among the eleven new recommendations found in Biodefense in Crisis (the Commission's second status report describing federal implementation of its recommendations from A National Blueprint for Biodefense), the Commission advises the President to establish a dedicated Deputy National Security Advisor for Biodefense, overseen by the Vice President and supported by NSC staff.
-The Commission clearly notes that one federal department cannot tell other departments and agencies what to do, especially in a critical area of responsibility like biodefense.
+Among the eleven new recommendations found in Biodefense in Crisis (the commission's second status report describing federal implementation of its recommendations from A National Blueprint for Biodefense), the commission advises the president to establish a dedicated deputy national security advisor for biodefense, overseen by the vice president and supported by NSC staff.
+The commission clearly notes that one federal department cannot tell other departments and agencies what to do, especially in a critical area of responsibility like biodefense.
 A dedicated higher-level leader in the White House without responsibilities for multiple weapons of mass destruction, terrorist avenues, and national disasters is crucial.

-Need for a National Biodefense Strategy
+Need for a national biodefense strategy

 Dr. George told Homeland Preparedness News that in order for the government's defense against a biological attack to be sufficient, a new comprehensive program needs to be developed.
 The programs and activities under a new approach would need to be "coordinated, collaborative and innovative."
 The report recommends that all types of biological threats should be addressed by a single comprehensive strategy.
 By different types, they meant biological warfare, bioterrorism, naturally occurring deadly disease, and accidental release.

-In accordance with the Commission's third recommendation from A National Blueprint for Biodefense, on September 18, 2018, President Donald Trump released the 2018 National Biodefense Strategy and signed National Security Presidential Memorandum 14 to direct the federal government to execute this strategy.
-Together, they sought to improve the federal government's readiness and capability to respond to human-generated, naturally-occurring, and accidentally-released biological threats to the Nation.
+In accordance with the commission's third recommendation from A National Blueprint for Biodefense, on September 18, 2018, President Donald Trump released the 2018 National Biodefense Strategy and signed National Security Presidential Memorandum 14 to direct the federal government to execute this strategy.
+Together, they sought to improve the federal government's readiness and capability to respond to human-generated, naturally occurring, and accidentally released biological threats to the Nation.
 The Strategy was mandated by Congress and has five extensively detailed goals.
-It established a new cabinet-level Biodefense Steering Committee chaired by the Secretary of Health and Human Services.
+It established a new cabinet-level Biodefense Steering Committee chaired by the scretary of health and human services.
 National Security Advisor John Bolton said, "The Biodefense Steering Committee will monitor and coordinate implementation of the National Biodefense Strategy across 15 federal agencies and the Intelligence Community."
-The Bipartisan Commission on Biodefense commended the Trump Administration for creating the strategy in accordance with the Commission's third recommendation in its National Blueprint for Biodefense.
+The Bipartisan Commission on Biodefense commended the Trump Administration for creating the strategy in accordance with the commission's third recommendation in its National Blueprint for Biodefense.